“It’s the best method of dust suppression I’ve seen in my 40 years in the demolition business, other than Mother Nature with a heavy rain storm.”

 The technology has been so successful at controlling dust that the company reports significantly improved air quality readings, reducing nuisance dust to the point where it is no longer an issue.
 With multiple DustBoss machines in its fleet to quickly form a network suited to nearly any worksite, the firm has positioned itself as a conscientious employer and environmental steward, able to comply with all applicable regulations.

-Adamo Group, a second-generation family business founded in 1964 by John Adamo, Sr., is currently managed by two of his sons, Richard and John Adamo, Jr. The firm has about 100 full-time employees year-round, a number that can grow to 250 during certain times of the year.
-Supported by a strong infrastructure of engineers and management professionals, the company has developed into an experienced technical team that advises clients on seemingly endless environmental issues and regulatory mandates impacting demolition projects.
+Adamo Group, a second-generation family business founded in 1964 by John Adamo, Sr., is currently managed by two of his sons, Richard and John Adamo, Jr. Supported by a strong infrastructure of engineers and management professionals, the company has developed into an experienced technical team that advises clients on seemingly endless environmental issues and regulatory mandates impacting demolition projects.
 John Adamo, Jr. currently serves on the Board of Directors of the National Demolition Association.
-For more information, visit www.adamogroup.org.